skyfox69/jsapi/README.md

 }
 ```

-To produce OpenAPI documents describing the API, add another route, an `info` directive and a
+To produce an OpenAPI document describing the API, add another route, an `info` directive and
-controller action matching the route, for example:
+a controller action matching the route, for example:

 ```ruby
 # config/routes.rb